 - Make time slow down by doing new things

-Ever find yourself asking where the time goes or where the year has gone?
-This little trick relates o hour our brains perceive time.
+Do you ever find yourself asking where the time goes or where the year has gone?
+This little trick relates to the hour our brains perceive time.
 Essentially the brain takes in the information and organizes it in a way we understand.
 But not all information comes in order, it is up to the brain to categorize it so that we can make use of this information.
 So, our sense of time is merely a list of things we need to order.
 New information takes a longer period of time to sort than regular information does thus making absorption time feel elongated.
 The newer things we do the longer time will last.

 When we’re in life-threatening situations, for instance: